pudly/schmopera-hugo/content/articles/upcoming.md

 * via Early Music Vancouver
 * highlights: the complete Brandenburg Concertos, 17th-Century Divas, feat.
 Suzie Leblanc and Dorothee Mields singing Barbara Strozzi

-_Music of Kline, Spears, and Eastman_
+## _Music of Kline, Spears, and Eastman_

+The String Orchestra of Brooklyn

 * The String Orchestra of Brooklyn
 * concert features world premiere of _Four Songs from Florida Man_ (as in, those bizarre news stories that start, "Florida man...")